-Organismal Soft Robotics
+Organismal Robotics

 Organismal Soft Robotics represents an interdisciplinary domain that converges principles from biology, engineering, and robotics to fabricate adaptable and lifelike robots.
 These robots derive inspiration from the natural world, emulating the form, actions, and substances of living organisms.
 By translating core biological concepts into technological applications, this field endeavors to produce robots capable of adeptly traversing intricate environments, executing delicate object manipulation, and finely perceiving their surroundings.
 These biomimetic robots not only present groundbreaking solutions in realms like healthcare, agriculture, and environmental surveillance but also broaden the horizons of scientific comprehension and technological advancement.